lens-protocol/momoka/README.md

 $ npm i @lens-protocol/data-availability-verifier
 ```

+<b>Do not use if you do not know what you are doing the basic config works for all production apps</b>

-please note if you wish to use staging you will need to make sure you put `isStaging: true` in the `EthereumNode` object.
-This for most will not be the case
+please note if you wish to use a different deployment then `production` you will need to make sure you put `deployment: STAGING` or `deployment: LOCAL` in the `EthereumNode` object.
+This for most will not be the case.

 #### checkDAProof